-Jeff Blashill enters his third season as head coach of the Red Wings.
-The 43-year-old has accumulated six seasons with the organization, spending the 2011-12 campaign as an assistant coach for Detroit before serving as head coach of the Grand Rapids Griffins, Detroit's American Hockey League affiliate, from 2012-15.
-After leading the Griffins to three of the most successful campaigns in the franchise's history, before ascending to his current role on June 9, 2015.
+Jeff Blashill enters his fourth season as head coach of the Red Wings.
+The 44- year-old has accumulated seven seasons with the organization, spending the 2011-12 campaign as an assistant coach for Detroit before serving as head coach of the Grand Rapids Griffins, Detroit's American Hockey League affiliate, from 2012-15.
+After leading the Griffins to three of the most successful campaigns in the franchise's history, he ascended to his current role on June 9, 2015.

 Blashill's time in Grand Rapids was highlighted by a 2012-13 campaign that saw Grand Rapids capture a regular-season Midwest Division title and eventually the first Calder Cup championship in the franchise's 17-year history.
 In 2014-15, the Griffins won the Midwest Division after reaching 100 points for the first time during Blashill's tenure with a 46-22-6-2 (W-L-OTL-SOL) record over the AHL's 76-game slate.
 The club advanced to the Western Conference Final for the second time in three seasons before falling to the Utica Comets in six games.
 In the 80-year history of the American Hockey League, no team played more playoff games (50) than the Griffins did during Blashill's run as head coach.

-Not including players who went to Grand Rapids on conditioning stints, 35 players who skated for the Griffins over his three seasons went on to play at least one NHL game, including Danny DeKeyser, Luke Glendening, Petr Mrazek, Gustav Nyquist, Riley Sheahan and Tomas Tatar, who have all moved up to full-time roles with Detroit after winning the Calder Cup with Blashill in 2013.
-A total of 20 players who appeared for Detroit in 2016-17 had played for Blashill during his time in Grand Rapids.
-An additional eight players were also regulars for Detroit in 2011-12, which Blashill spent as an assistant coach in Detroit and helped the team to a 12th consecutive 100-point season.
+Not including players who went to Grand Rapids on conditioning stints, 35 players who skated for the Griffins over his three seasons went on to play at least one NHL game, including Danny DeKeyser, Luke Glendening, Petr Mrazek, Gustav Nyquist, Riley Sheahan and Tomas Tatar, who all moved up to full-time NHL roles with Detroit after winning the Calder Cup with Blashill in 2013.

 Blashill joined the Red Wings' organization after one season as the head coach at Western Michigan University in 2010-11, where he doubled the Broncos win total from the previous season and led the school to its first appearance in the CCHA Championship game since 1986.
 He finished as a finalist for CCHA Coach of the Year, and was named National Coach of the Year by College Hockey News, Inside College Hockey and USCHO.com.
 Blashill made his head coaching debut with the United States Hockey League's Indiana Ice, compiling a 72-43-5 mark as head coach and general manager from 2008-10.
 The Ice earned a franchise-record 39 wins in 2008-09 and won the Clark Cup as champions of the USHL.
 He also developed nine players that played in the NHL or were selected in the NHL Entry Draft.